Overview and Description

 Measurement and prediction of outcome:

 - NCS can be an indicator of the severity of a lesion.
-The larger amplitude of the nerve action potential distal to the lesion the better prognosis for recovery.5
+The larger amplitude of the nerve action potential distal to the lesion the better prognosis for recovery.
+7

 - EMG can be a measure of the severity of a lesion.
-Abnormal spontaneous activity indicates axon loss, the quantity of which is unrelated to the severity of the lesion.
+Abnormal spontaneous activity indicates axon loss.
 The absence of motor unit action potentials in the muscles supplied by a nerve indicates no action potentials traversing the lesion due to either axon loss or conduction block.

 - There is an increasing role for ultrasound examination of the nerves and muscles as a complementary technique to the electrodiagnostic examination.
 It can guide needle placement in electromyography thus improving safety and accuracy.
 It may also help localize nerves that are challenging to find to perform NCS.

 - EMG probably contributes to asymptomatic hemorrhage in approximately 1% of patients, but clinically significant bleeding has only been reported a few times.
 Therapeutic anticoagulation does not significantly increase this risk.
 With standard procedures, there have been no reports of patients developing cardiac arrhythmia from nerve conduction studies.
 No special precautions are necessary in patients with implantable cardiac devices or intravenous lines.
 11

 - MR Neurography is a technique which is able to provide non invasive visualization of nerve pathology and injury to level of the fascicles earlier and with higher sensitivity than NCS allowing identification of both focal and non -focal neuropathies.
 12